IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 Export Tab
 ------
-* **Plot** enables to download image in the selected format, such as SVG, PDF, JPEG, PNG, TIFF
+* **Plot** enables to download "Custom Gene List" plot in one of the selected formats, such as SVG, PDF, JPEG, PNG, TIFF
 * **Table** emables to download table in the selected format, such as CSV or TXT